Physics (PHYS) 204

-The final grade in PHYS 204 is based on the marks achieve in four assignments, seven lab reports, and two examinations.
-To pass the course, the student must achieve at least “D” (50 percent) on the final examination and on the lab component, and an overall course grade of at least D (fifty percent).
+The final grade is based on the marks achieved in two assignments, six lab reports, and two examinations.
+To receive credit, the student must achieve a minimum of fifty percent (50%) on the final examination and on the lab component, and an overall course grade of at least D (fifty percent).
 The following table describes the credit weight associated with each course requirement:

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.